Joscelin I, Count of Edessa: Early career

+Countship

-In 1118, Baldwin II succeeded Baldwin I as king of Jerusalem.
-Despite their former hostility, Joscelin fully endorsed Baldwin II, over the candidacy of Baldwin I's brother Eustace III of Boulogne.
+In 1118, Joscelin's cousin Baldwin II succeeded Baldwin I as king of Jerusalem.
+Despite their former hostility, Joscelin fully endorsed Baldwin II over the candidacy of Baldwin I's brother Count Eustace III of Boulogne.
 Joscelin was rewarded with the County of Edessa.

-As count, Joscelin was taken prisoner along with Waleran of Le Puiset, in 1122 near Saruj by Belek Ghazi.
-Later he was joined in captivity at Kharput, by Baldwin II, king of Jerusalem, who had been captured in April 1123.
-They were rescued by fifty Armenian soldiers, who disguised themselves as merchants and infiltrated the fortress where the prisoners were kept.
-They killed the guards and freed the hostages.
+Joscelin was taken prisoner along with Waleran of Le Puiset in 1122 near Saruj by Belek Ghazi.
+Later he was joined in captivity at Kharput by King Baldwin II, who had been captured in April 1123.
+They were rescued by fifty Armenian soldiers hired by Queen Morphia; they disguised themselves as merchants and infiltrated the fortress where the prisoners were kept.
+The Armenians killed the guards and freed the hostages.
 However, the castle was soon besieged by a large Artuqid force and it was decided that Joscelin should seek assistance.
 Baldwin stayed in the fortress and after some time it was reclaimed by the Artuqids.

-After returning to Edessa he was able to enlarge the territory of the county, and in 1125 he participated in the Battle of Azaz, a Crusader victory against the atabeg of Mosul, who were led by Aq-Sunqur il-Bursuqi.
+After returning to Edessa Joscelin was able to enlarge the territory of the county, and in 1125 he participated in the Battle of Azaz, a Crusader victory against the atabeg of Mosul, who were led by Aq-Sunqur il-Bursuqi.

 In 1131, during the siege of a small castle north-east of Aleppo, a sapper's mine collapsed and Joscelin was gravely injured.
 Following this he received word that emir Gazi Gümüshtigin was besieging the fortress town of Kaysun.
 When his own son, Joscelin II, refused to attack Gazi, he commanded that his own army should march to Kaysun.
 Joscelin was borne on a litter, and when Gazi heard that Joscelin's army was approaching, he lifted the siege and retreated.
 Joscelin won his final battle and died soon after.

 Marriage and issue

-Joscelin married an Armenian noblewoman named Beatrice, daughter of Constantine I of Armenia.
+Joscelin married an Armenian noblewoman named Beatrice, daughter of Prince Constantine I of Armenia.
+They had a son, Joscelin II of Edessa.
 She died in 1119.
-They had: